-The Central Michigan University College of Medicine is the nation's 137th medical school and founded to produce high-quality physicians for underserved rural and urban communities, particularly in central and northern Michigan.
-In the 2017-2018 academic year, the College of Medicine primarily focused on completing the necessary documentation to prepare for the February 2018 full accreditation site visit by the Liaison Committee for Medical Education (LCME).
-In June 2018, LCME granted the college's medical education program full accreditation.
+The Central Michigan University College of Medicine (CMED) is the nation's 137th medical school and was founded to produce high-quality physicians for underserved communities in Michigan.
+In the 2018-2019 academic year, CMED focused on solidifying and strengthening existing relationships while exploring additional educational opportunities for our students.

-The number of applicants to the College of Medicine continues to expand showing great interest in the program.
-The matriculating class of 2017, selected from over 5443 applicants, includes 13% minority students (10% is the national average).
-The college repeated the success of the first Match in academic year 2016-2017.
-In academic year 2017-2018, Match statistics provide evidence that the College of Medicine is advancing the mission of the medical school.
-Of those eligible for graduation, 100% received residency placement, 75% matched to primary care and 54% matched to a residency program in Michigan.
-The Great Lakes Bay Region was also impacted, as 10 students matched to CMU Partners.
+The number of applicants to CMED continues to expand showing great interest in the program.
+The matriculating class of 2018 was selected from over 7200 applicants.
+12% of the students in the 2018 class are underrepresented in medicine (10% is the national average) and 77% of the 2018 class call Michigan home.
+CMED continued to be successful with their 2018-19 Match.
+Match statistics provide evidence that CMED is advancing the mission of the medical school.
+71% matched to primary care and 44% matched to a residency program in Michigan.

 The Accreditation Council of Graduate Medical Education (ACGME) is the body responsible for reviewing and accrediting residency programs (GME).
-The CMU College of Medicine is the academic sponsor of seven residency programs based at CMU Partners in Saginaw.
-All residency programs including family medicine, internal medicine, emergency medicine, emergency medical services, psychiatry, podiatry, and newly reinstated general surgery, are accredited.
-General Surgery and Podiatry residencies were funded and accredited during academic year 2017-2018.
+The CMU College of Medicine is the academic sponsor of seven residency programs based at CMU Medical Education Partners (CMEP) in Saginaw.
+CMEP is a GME consortium and partnership between CMU, Covenant HealthCare and Ascension St. Mary's.
+All residency programs including family medicine, internal medicine, emergency medicine, emergency medical services, psychiatry, podiatry, and general surgery are accredited.